deepakmauryadev/light-json-database/README.md

 # Introduction

-This is very simple database for server side NodeJS application.
+This is very simple and extremely light database for server side NodeJS applications.
 It stores the data in json file generated in the current working directory.

 # Example